mfvianna/emtm/README.rst

     emtm [-w GETTY] [-v] [-h] [-s LINES] [-T NAME] [-t NAME] [-c KEY]

-The `-w` flag tells emtm to execute one of the preconfigured terminal getty programs to perform login instead of directly starting a shell:
+The `-w` flag tells emtm to execute one of the preconfigured terminal getty programs to perform login instead of directly starting a shell.

-    GETTY = b: Executes a builtin getty functionality that runs login;

-    GETTY = a: Executes "/sbin/agetty -o '-p -- \\u' - $TERM";

-    GETTY = m: Executes "/sbin/mgetty";

-    GETTY = i: Executes "/sbin/mingetty".
+The getty programs and their parameters are are defined in config.h.
+By detault there are four getty options supported:

+parameters of the -w option:
+    - *a*: Uses agetty;

+    - *b*: Uses busybox getty functionality;

+    - *m*: Uses mingetty.

+    - *M*: Uses mgetty;

+OBS: From the options listed above, only agetty directly supports asking /bin/login to propagate the emtm environment variables to the login session.
+It is also possible to propagate them using mgetty, but this requires additional changes in its configuration files.
+The other two (mingetty and busybox) doesn't support passing args to /bin/login, so the EMTM_... variables won't be set after the login (/bin/login will clear them before finally invoking the login shell).

 The main idea of -w is allow emtm to wrap the actual getty.
 In addition to enable the support of spliting the screen even before login, on Linus it also restores the